-We believe that no director should serve on more than four boards of public companies (including our Board), provided, however, that current directors serving on more than four boards of public companies at the time this provision was adopted may continue to serve on those boards until such time as they meet this requirement.
-We believe that our Chief Executive Officer should serve on no more than two boards of public companies (including our Board).
+We believe that no director should serve on more than four boards of public companies (including our Board) and that our Chief Executive Officer should serve on no more than two boards of public companies (including our Board).
+All directors currently comply with these requirements.